lgehring/bl-predictor/README.rst

 We recommend to setup a clean development environment for this project.
-This has several benefits such as preventing version conflicts with packages required by other projects and to makes it easier to keep track of dependencies (type ``pip list`` to get a list of installed packages).
+This has several benefits such as preventing version conflicts with packages required by other projects and to make it easier to keep track of dependencies (type ``pip list`` to get a list of installed packages).

 A good choice for managing environments is to use *conda* (specifically, we